 - 1 teaspoon liquid detergent

-Experts from Cornell University, Washington Department of Fish and Wildlife, and other universities and government agencies also recommend over-the-counter products that contain neutroleum alpha to get rid of skunk smells on pets.
+One recommendation by the U.S. Department of Agriculture is to use over-the-counter products that contain neutroleum alpha to get rid of skunk smells on pets.
 These products are available at many pet stores.

 If people or pets come into the house before being de-skunked, you may find that the smell lingers in the air.
 To get rid of it, boil vinegar in a pan.
 The home will now smell like vinegar, but once that smell is gone, the skunk odor should also be gone.